antbucc/PE4GenAI/docs/01-Get-Started.md

 slug: /setup
 ---

-:::info WORKSHOP PRE-REQUISITES
+:::info COURSE PRE-REQUISITES
  - **Use your own laptop**.
  - **Launch a modern browser**.
 (Use edge or chrome for the best experience)
 :::

-For this workshop you are using a custom playground build on-top of the Azure OpenAI Service.
+For this course you are using a custom playground build on-top of the Azure OpenAI Service.
 In this playground you will have the opportunity to play with the prompts and learn how to interact with OpenAI Models.

 ## Authenticate

-Your workshop instructor will provide you with an **access key** that will be valid during the workshop session.
+Your course instructor will provide you with an **access key** that will be valid during the course session.
 Setup is now a quick 2-step process.
- 1. Navigate to the [Microsoft AI Tour Playground](https://aka.ms/aitour/playground) in browser, as shown below.
+ 1. Navigate to the [PE4GenAI Playground](https://polite-ground-030dc3103.4.azurestaticapps.net/event/631a-5f5a) in browser, as shown below.
  2. Enter the **access-key** at top-right and click `Authorize` to login.
     ![AI Tour Playground](./images/aitour-playground-chat.png)